SamanthaOPaul/SamanthaOPaul.GitHub.io/index.md

 ---
 #### [Massachusetts Education Analysis](https://www.linkedin.com/pulse/massachusetts-education-analysis-samantha-paul/)
 <img src="images/Your paragraph text (1).png?raw=true"/>
 In this project, I explore the state of Massachsett's educational data.
-It talks about where the state needs to focus to grow college attendance, what class room size to maintain, schools that are falling behind and reccomendations on what to do.
+It talks about where the state needs to focus to grow college attendance, what class room size to maintain, schools that are falling behind and recommendations  on what to do.

 ---
 #### [Door Dash Market Analysis Using Excel](https://www.linkedin.com/pulse/door-dash-market-analysis-using-excel-samantha-paul/)